Moesif/moesif-laravel-example/readme.md

 ## How to run.

+Step 1: Install all dependencies by `composer install` or `composer update`.
+See [composer](https://getcomposer.org) for more information.

-Please follow standard [Homestead setup instructions](https://laravel.com/docs/4.2/homestead) from Laravel
+Step 2: Please follow standard [Homestead setup instructions](https://laravel.com/docs/4.2/homestead) from Laravel

 There are several routes for testing APIs and none JSON webpages.
 Please see `routes/api.php` for available routes for testing.